user-levin/SplitTracks-ForLive/README.md

 python3 flac_splitter.py
 ```

-### **2. Choose a File or Folder**
+### **2. Select Mode**
-The script will prompt you to select:
+When prompted:
-- Type `f` to choose a single FLAC or WAV file.
+- **Type `f`** to choose a single FLAC or WAV file.
-- Type `d` to choose a folder containing multiple files.
+- **Type `d`** to choose a folder containing multiple FLAC or WAV files.

-The Finder/Explorer window will open, allowing you to select the desired file or folder.

 ### **3. Process the Files**
-- The script automatically creates a `Cut` subfolder in the same directory as the selected files or folder.
+- The script automatically creates a `Cut` subfolder in the same directory as the selected file or folder.
-- The split files will be saved in the `Cut` folder.
+- All split files are saved in this `Cut` folder.

 ### **4. Track Progress**
-The script displays the splitting progress for each file.
+The script displays progress for each file, ensuring transparency during processing.

+---

+## **How to Avoid Gaps When Importing into Ableton Live**

+When you import the split files into Ableton Live, they might appear on a single track with unwanted gaps between clips.
+To fix this:

+1. **Import into the Session View First**:
+   - Drag all split files into the **Session View** (vertical clip view) instead of directly into the Arrangement View.
+   - This ensures the clips are neatly organized without gaps.

+2. **Select All Clips**:
+   - Highlight all clips imported into the Session View.

+3. **Drag to Arrangement View**:
+   - Drag the selected clips to the **Arrangement View** (horizontal timeline view).
+   - The clips will align seamlessly without gaps.

+This method ensures smooth playback without interruptions in your Ableton Live project.

 ---